 There is a section of the New York State Snowmobile Trail System that crosses this state forest.
 The trail is classified as a corridor trail 7E.
 This trail also crosses various parcels of private land so please be respectful of private landowners and stay on the trail.
 This property also provides large undeveloped areas well suited for hunting, hiking, and nature viewing.

-Camping - There are no designated campsites on this property.
-Back country camping is allowed.
+General information on primitive camping includes how-to and safety tips and links to rules & regulations.
+There are designated camp sites on this property.
 Camping for more than three nights or in a group of ten or more requires a permit from a Forest Ranger.
-Camping is prohibited within 150 feet of water, roads or trail.

 Geo-caching is allowed although caches must be marked with the owner's contact information and may not be placed in dangerous or ecologically sensitive locations.
 See the February 2005 article in Conservationist Magazine for more information on geo-caching.